DoktorSDE/P4wnP1-Scripts/README.md

 If you have a computer that is very slow you may want to change some delays so that the timings are right for your computers.

-In every script the layout is currently sat to German.
-So you may want to change layout('de') to layout('fr') or layout('us')
+In every script the layout is currently set to German.
+So you may want to change layout('de') to layout('fr') or layout('us').
-Basically every language you need it to be. layout('your language') You can find all supported languages on the P4wnP1 repository linked at the top.
+Basically every language you need it to be. layout('your language').
+You can find all supported languages on the P4wnP1 repository linked at the top.

 I want to advise you that this scripts are not for doing illegal stuff.